MathStuff/Matrices/README.md

                      dtype=dataType #Optional, 'integer'|'float'|'complex'|'dataframe' .
 Data type the matrix will hold, default is 'float'.

                      coldtypes=listOfTypes #Requires dtype=="dataframe" to work.
 Contains the data types each column will hold.
+If nothing is passed, types get declared by the first row.
                      )

 ```